forgoty/reimaging/README.md

 $ reimaging upload -p <path> --album_id <album_id> # Update Album with "album_id" with photos form "path"
 $ reimaging list -a --system # View album list with system albums
 ```

+### Notes
+Unfortunatly, when calling upload command with 500 and more photos you can get **Flood control** error.
+I will fix it in future releases.

 ### Todos